Opposing stance: Divisions on show at Syrian opposition meeting

 Disagreements and power disputes arose Sunday as opponents of the Syrian regime gathered in Qatar for the first day of an opposition conference seeking to create a new government-in-exile.

+The meeting in the country's capital Doha, has been promoted by the US and its allies as they try to forge a more cohesive opposition leadership which would be easier to work with, rather than an array of differing factions.The main opposition group, the Istanbul-based Syrian National Council, was incensed by a Washington-backed plan to seek to remove it from a leading role, giving way to a new leadership that includes those who actually fight the regime of Bashar Assad inside Syria.
 Last week, US Secretary of State Hillary Clinton urged a re-shaping of the Syrian opposition's leadership and slammed the Syrian National Council as ineffective and unrepresentative.
 “This cannot be an opposition represented by people who have many good attributes but have in many instances not been inside Syria for 20, 30 or 40 years,” she told reporters.
 The new body is set to include fewer Syrian exiles and more representatives of the Free Syrian Army, as well as local political groups and councils.The SNC, after lashing out at Washington’s criticism and accusing them of “unacceptable dictates”, now says it will be demanding a 40 percent representation in any new leadership body."This new initiative seems to be promoted by international parties, mainly the United States," former SNC chief Burhan Ghalioun said as quoted by AFP.